Bridgeconn/VachanOnline-v2/docs/desktop/docs/about.md

 ## The Vachan Project

-Upon clicking the 'About Us' **(1)** button in the bottom bar on the Landing Page, a dialog box will appear, providing information about the Vachan Project and its development
+Upon clicking the **About Us (1)** button in the bottom bar on the Landing Page, a dialog box will appear, providing information about the Vachan Project and its development

 <img src="/img/assets/bottombar.png"  width="1000px" alt="bottombar"/>